 I noticed early on in my motherhood how food really affected my kids.
 Feeding my kids healthy food was a thing way before they were diagnosed with ADHD.

-Now that we are 5 years into a diagnosis, we do our best to follow an ADHD Diet.
+Now that we are 8 years into an ADHD diagnosis, we do our best to follow an ADHD Diet.

 People often ask me, what do you feed your kids?
 They are curious about how I get my kids to eat healthy and stick to what can appear to be a very limited diet.

 I wanted to show you how easy this is…I am not a gourmet cook, we are on a budget, and I work full time.

 Before we get to the the meal ideas for an ADHD diet, let’s go over the basics of an ADHD Diet:

 What is an ADHD diet and does it really work?

 With so much confusion about food, it’s no wonder that people are stumped.
 We are fed mixed messages from advertisers.
 Words like “natural” are used on soda bottles and candy bars.
 Fruit Loops are labeled “heart-healthy”.

 Hands down following an ADHD Diet is the thing we do that makes the biggest difference in both my boys.
 They are calmer, sleep better, and have fewer emotional melt downs.

 When you think about all the processed and pesticide laden foods we consume as a country, it’s no wonder many kids are struggling with behavior and learning difficulties.